collinharmon/DiscordBotRunner/README.md

 # DiscordBotRunner

-A Discord Bot that can dynamically load and run number of arbitrary Discord Bots.
+A Discord Bot that can dynamically load and run any number of arbitrary Discord Bots.

 ## Description
 DiscordBotRunner was made to be able to dynamically load and run any number of arbitrary Discord bots under a single Discord Bot instance.
 That way a single Discord Bot can run theoretically an infinite number of "Discord Bots."